kubernetes/community/sig-architecture/api-review-process.md

 ## Review lifecycle timing

-Ideally, reviews will happen asquickly as possible, but it is highly dependent on reviewer availability and bandwidth.
+Ideally, reviews will happen as quickly as possible, but it is highly dependent on reviewer availability and bandwidth.
 In general, the following timeframe can be expected:

 - time t: create PR in api-reviews
 - time t+1 week: prioritized and queued